 At the University, I continue to search for opportunities to serve.
 Starting from the first semester of my freshmen year, I worked as a volunteer tutor at the Robinson Community Center, an institution established to help children from South Bend with their academic progress.
 During the summer of 2018, I participated in Notre Dame’s summer service learning program in Guizhou.

 In the second half year of 2019, I studied classical architecture in Rome, Italy, an amazing opportunity offered by the School of Architecture at Notre Dame.
 Unfortunately the Rome year was interrupted by the start of a pandemic later known as COVID-19 in early 2020.
 As a result, I returned to the US and later back to China for my fourth year study.
 Thanks to the unbelievable support I received from my classmates and professors during that turbulent period, it was possible for me to seek architecture education at Nanjing University for one semester, a partner University of Notre Dame in China.
 Alas, the vicissitudes of life!

 It is my honor to be part of the warm and welcoming Greater China Scholars community.

-As a junior majoring in political science and economics, I hope to gain professional knowledge in these fields throughout my years at Notre Dame.
+As a political science and economics major, I hope to gain professional knowledge in these fields throughout my years at Notre Dame.
 My ambition is to become a diplomat or work at the United Nations, and I am certain that the Notre Dame education can help shorten the distance between dreams and reality.

 During the summer after my freshman year, I interned at a political party in Hong Kong for two months.
 I was able to witness the daily operations of the legislative body and its members, i.e. the politicians.
 I worked in the office of a renowned politician and witnessed how she examined legislative proposals put forth by the government, monitored and questioned the government’s work, engaged in political lobbying and orchestrated political campaigns.
 It was also through this internship that I further confirmed my passion for politics.